 Penicillin, the first antibiotic, was discovered from bread mold.
 Since its discovery, many miraculous antibiotics have been developed, but are we coming to the end of an era?
 Certain antibiotic infections used to only develop and be transmitted in hospitals, but not anymore.
 It turns out that livestock may consume nearly 80% of the antibiotics in the USA.
-This may then create the antibiotic resistant superbugs that are now found in a significant portion of store bought meat (see also here, here, here and here), and that kill 23, 000 Americans every year.
+This may then create the antibiotic resistant superbugs such as MRSA, Yersinia, and Staph, that are now found in a significant portion of store bought meat, and that kill 23, 000 Americans every year.
 Seems a high price to pay to save a penny per pound at the till.

 Normal cooking can kill some, but not all, of these superbugs, and cross-contamination may lead to infection regardless of how well the meat is cooked.
 Certain E. coli infections of the gut may lead to urinary tract infections (UTI’s) that may indirectly increase the risk of breast cancer because treatment with antibiotics can wipe out beneficial gut bacteria.
 Disrupting the delicate balance of the gut microbiome may also lead to weight gain and diarrhea.
 Drugs like antibiotics have been considered one possible explanation for the link between chicken consumption and other cancers.
 Cranberry juice seems to be protective against UTI’s and owning a dog may reduce the risk of ear infections in children and in doing so may reduce antibiotic exposure..